zygmuntw/IoBot/README.md

 IoBot App is application that allows you to control DIY, internet connected, Arduino based robot (IoBot).

+IoBot App is writen in Python and Kivy.

-See http://iobot.info/ for detailed instruction how to build your robot and how use it.
+See http://iobot.info/ for detailed instruction how to build and use your robot.

 __Features:__